 Each project and audio source is different so make sure to leave plenty of time to work your audio.
 One way to speed up your process is to use MASV to send and receive large media files.

 Maybe you need to send your draft project to a client for review — or hand it off to the next step in your post-production workflow.
 Or perhaps you need to receive audio and video files from set so you can start mixing.
-Whatever the case, you can sign-up for MASV (and send 20 GB for free!) to experience a super fast, secure and easy way to send your media files.
+Whatever the case, you can get started with MASV for free (and send 10 GB for free every month!) to experience a super fast, secure and easy way to send your media files.

 It’s what audio post houses like Smart Post Atlanta and SoundLounge did, and they haven’t looked back since.
 Improve your audio workflow with MASV, today!